DoodleScheduling/hiring-challenges/customer-success-operations-manager/README.md

 As an outcome of this test, we expect you to send us two documents:

-1. A PDF slide deck (<10 slides) detailing your strategic assement of the customer base to be presented to AdventureWorks' head of customer success.
+1. A PDF slide deck (<10 slides) detailing your strategic assement of the customer base to be presented to AdventureWorks' head of customer experience.
 It should be self-sufficient, i.e. must be understandable by the reader without any further comments.
-2. Any supporting analysis done to produce all figures/graphs that appear in your presentation (jupyter notebook, excel sheet, sql queries etc)
+2. Any supporting analysis done to produce all figures/graphs that appear in your presentation (excel sheet, sql queries etc)

 As this is based on an open dataset, please refrain from trying to find pre-made solutions online as we would like you to present your own, not someone else's work.